triton-inference-server/server/docs/model_repository.md

 # Model Repository

-The Triton Inference Server serves models from one or more model repositories that are specified when the server is stated.
+The Triton Inference Server serves models from one or more model repositories that are specified when the server is started.
 While Triton is running, the models being served can be modified as described in [Model Management](model_management.md).